Skip to main content

 There’s no doubt being a diesel technician is physically demanding and requires using a variety of tools to get the job done.
 However, technology is transforming the way diesel technicians work.

-From using advanced software for diagnostics to participating in ongoing training, diesel techs are using technology to streamline processes and increase overall efficiency in their work.
+From using advanced software for diagnostics to participating in ongoing training, diesel techs use technology to streamline processes and increase the efficiency of their work.